wright-group/WrightTools/docs/collection.rst

       ├─ data OPA1_tune_test
       └─ data OPA2_tune_test

-Collections can be nested and added to arbitrarily to optimally organize and share results.
+Collections can be nested and added to arbitrarily in order to optimally organize and share results.

 Note that the collections do not directly contain datasets.
-Datsets are children of the data objects.
+Datasets are children of the data objects.
-We discuss data objects in the next section.
+We discussed data objects in the previous section.